romanpunia/vitex/README.md

 + **ED_USE_FCTX** will enable internal fcontext implementation for coroutines, defaults to true
 + **ED_USE_BULLET3** will enable built-in Bullet3 library and physics interfaces, defaults to true
 + **ED_USE_RMLUI** will enable built-in RmlUi library and gui interfaces, defaults to true
-+ **ED_USE_BINDINGS** will enable script bindings otherwise will only leave string, array and ptr implementations, defaults to true
++ **ED_USE_BINDINGS** will enable full script bindings otherwise only essentials will be used to reduce lib size, defaults to true

 ## Static dependencies
 * [bullet3](https://github.com/bulletphysics/bullet3)